 The Board undertakes an annual evaluation of its performance, as well as the performance of its committees and each director individually, including the Chairman.
 The Board and Committee Chairmen facilitate group discussions, which are generally supported by a questionnaire process, and the Chairman meets individually with each director.
 The Board then discusses and considers the outcomes of the evaluation and agrees any necessary recommendations.
-The most recent performance evaluation was undertaken in July-August 2022.
+The most recent performance evaluation was completed in July-August 2022, and an evaluation is underway during August 2023.

 In addition, the Board periodically engages the assistance of an external consultant to facilitate the evaluation process.
-This most recently occurred in late 2019.

-The Board (continued)
+The Board is considering the optimum time to do so having regard to the completion of the Bank sale (subject to regulatory approvals).